-These options will cause the switch to download image file and configuration file from TFTP Server.
-After switch receives first 4kB it compares the image file with running image on the switch.
+These options will cause the switch to download image file and configuration file from TFTP server.
+After switch receives first 4KB, it compares the image file with running image on the switch.
 When image is the same, process will be aborted.
-If image is different image the file will be completely downloaded and installed as primary image.
-The configuration file process works different since it wiill be completely downloaded.
-When successfully downloaded the switch compares configuration file from TFTP server with existing configuration.
-If content is different switch will replace the existing configuration file with new file and initiate reload.
-The following diagram describes process:
+If image is different, the file will be completely downloaded and installed as a primary image.
+The configuration file process works differently since it will be completely downloaded.
+When successfully downloaded, the switch compares configuration file from TFTP server with existing configuration.
+If content is different, switch will replace the existing configuration file with new file and initiate reload.
+Figure 2 describes the process.

+Figure 2.
+Please provide caption.